1m5/1m5-core/README.md

 ##### Service Bus
 Encompasses all functionality needed to support messaging between all internal services and their life cycles.
 Provides a Staged Event-Driven Architecture (SEDA) by providing channels to/from all Services.
-All bus threads (Worker Thread) come from one pool to help manage resource usage.
+All bus threads (Worker Thread) come from one pool (Worker Thread Pool) to help manage resource usage.

+###### Configuration (bus.config)
+- **1m5.bus.maxMessagesCachedMultiplier**: multiplies this value with the max threads to come up with the max number of messages

+###### Start
+When the Service Bus starts, it currently performs the following actions:

+1. loads its configuration (bus.config)
+2. sets parameters, e.g. maxMessagesCached, maxThreads
+3. Message Channel is started
+4. following services are started in their own threads:
+    - Admin Service
+    - InfoVault Service
+    - Orchestration Service
+    - DID Service
+    - IPFS Service
+    - Sensors Service
+5. start Worker Thread Pool

 ##### Message Channel
+Backed by a Blocking Queue, it acts as a Message Producer sending Envelope messages to the blocking queue while also supporting Life Cycle methods to manage the queue.
+Graceful shutdown needs implemented to allow messages to complete their routes prior to shutting down.
+Message persistence will be added with development of the Persistent Message Queue.

 ##### Worker Thread

 ##### Worker Thread Pool